top of page

 What Medication Should I Use To Worm Alpacas?

-The medication you require will depend upon the type of worm present, which your vet will be able to advise on once an FEC (Faecal Egg Count) test has been carried out (see the next paragraph for further info on FECs).
+The medication you require will depend upon the type of worm present, which your vet will be able to advise on once you have the FEC results.
+Note: Most wormers are safe for pregnant alpacas, BUT avoid ALBENDAZOLE (Albex, Tramazole, Albacert, Endospec) as these may cause birth defects.

 Should I move my alpacas to clean grass straight after worming?

-No, do not move adult alpacas to fresh pasture after worming, as this can lead to alpacas ingesting only medication resistant worms.
-Instead, leave them on the 'dirty' pasture at least a couple of weeks to allow them to ingest a mix of resistant and non-resistant worms to help avoid creating a completely medication resistant worm population.
+No, do not move alpacas to fresh pasture after worming, as this can lead to alpacas ingesting medication resistant worms only.
+Instead, leave them on the 'dirty' at least a couple of weeks to allow them to ingest a mix of resistant and non-resistant worms to help avoid creating a medication resistant worm population.

 Disclaimer: Fostings Alpacas are not a veterinarian body.
 Always consult your vet before administering any medication to your herd.